ALCO DH643

 The ALCO C-643DH, also known as the Century 643DH, was a twin-engine diesel-hydraulic locomotive, the first diesel-hydraulic road switcher built in the United States.
 It had a C-C wheel arrangement and generated 4300 hp.
 Only three were built, all for Southern Pacific Railroad in 1964 (#9018-#9020).
 The Alco C-643DHs joined 21 Krauss-Maffei ML-4000 diesel-hydraulics already on the Southern Pacific's roster.
 They spent most of their service lives in the flat San Joaquin Valley in California.

-Dissatisfaction over the poor performance of diesel-hydraulic locomotives, as well as their use of foreign-made components (the hydraulic transmission was of German Voith design), eventually led Southern Pacific to sell the 3 C-643DHs for scrap in 1973.
-None of the 3 examples built survived into preservation.
+Dissatisfaction over the poor performance of diesel-hydraulic locomotives, as well as their use of foreign-made components (the hydraulic transmission was of German Voith design), eventually led Southern Pacific to sell the three units for scrap in 1973.
+None were preserved.